Looking for something?

 Accurate measurement of fragrance oil is crucial for consistency in scent throw and quality.
 Guessing or estimating fragrance oil amounts can lead to variations in fragrance intensity across candles, affecting the reliability of your product.

-Tip: Use a scale for precise measurements, as weighing fragrance oil is more accurate than using a measuring cup, especially when working with small batches.
+Tip: If weighing fragrance, use a small scale for precise measurements.
 Consistent measurements help ensure an even and reliable scent experience.

 Testing fragrance concentration before producing a large batch is essential.
 Each wax type responds differently to fragrance oils, and testing helps determine the ideal fragrance load to achieve a balanced and pleasing scent throw.